Monday, January 5, 2026

 That said, I do understand that having such a vast variety can be confusing, and maybe even a bit intimidating for many.
 The article "Which Linux Distro Should You Choose: A Complete Guide to Help You Decide" From Linux Start may be helpful, even though I feel it is a bit Ubuntu-centric and gives Linux Mint short shrift.

 As you begin shopping for the perfect desktop Linux distro, it will be helpful to take your top few candidates (at least two) for a test drive.
-You can do this by downloading and copying them to a bootable USB drive.
+You can do this by downloading and copying them to a bootable USB drive (We'll get into how to make a USB drive bootable below).
 You can then boot your computer from the USB drive to explore that Linux distro without affecting anything on your computer's internal drive.
 Use the steps below to get started:

 2. Get your USB drive ready--One of the easiest ways to create a bootable USB drive is with the Rufus formatting utility.
 Just plug in the USB drive, launch Rufus, and follow the prompts.
 You can even let Rufus handle the BIOS changes above and download the desired Linux distro, if you want it to.

-3. Restart your computer--Once you have the ISO file for your desired distro on the USB drive, you're ready to start exploring Linux with a simple restart.
+3. Restart your computer--Once you have the .iso file for your desired distro copied the USB drive, you're ready to start exploring Linux with a simple restart.
 At this point, you're running Linux from the USB drive, so things might be a little slower than normal (use a USB 3.0 drive and port for best results) but you're not affecting anything on any other drive.

-It is important to note that different distros require different levels of setup and configuration after they are installed.
-One of the reasons I like Linux Mint is it requires minimal setup, and can be done without entering commands in the Terminal.
-It found my WiFi network automatically, needing only my WPA password to log in, and then found my networked printers and automatically configured them, making the whole process very quick and painless, which was a huge plus in my book.
+It is important to note that different distros have different levels of complexity in setup and configuration after they are installed.
+One of the reasons I like Linux Mint is it requires minimal post-installation setup, and it can be done without entering commands in the Terminal.
+That said, it does not install WiFi drivers by default.
+You will need to run the first round of system updates with your computer connected to your network via an Ethernet cable to get WiFi working.
+Once you've done that, it should find your WiFi network automatically, needing only a WPA password to log in.
+If you have networked printers, it will automatically find and configure them.
+In all, the process is very quick and painless, which is a huge plus in my book.

 It is my sincere hope that this article and the embedded links will help make the option of transitioning your existing computer to Linux a little less intimidating, whether you make the jump now or when support for Windows 10 ends on 14 October.
 You have four months to explore and try out the available options, and there's no time like the present to get started.